 Tasmania contributes around \$8 000 per annum to participate in and support the activities of MotoCAP.
-In early 2021, several thousand public education brochures advising of clothing safety ratings for motorcycle wear were sent out to motorcycle retailers and relevant stakeholders across the state.
+An existing public education brochure advising of clothing safety ratings for motorcycle wear will shortly be updated and re-distributed to Tasmanian retailers.

 Road safety penalties review